arithy/packcc/tests/README.md

 ## How to run the tests

-For running the tests, we assume you have `bats-core`.
+For running the tests, we assume you have `bats-core` and `uncrustify`.

-If you don't have it installed, you can do so using your package manager or from its tarball:
+If you do not have `bats-core` installed, you can do it using your package manager or from its tarball:
 ```
 $ curl -L -o bats-core-1.2.1.tar.gz https://github.com/bats-core/bats-core/archive/v1.2.1.tar.gz &&
   tar zxvf bats-core-1.2.1.tar.gz &&